Ayan Kumar Bhunia

 scripts

 like Greek, Latin, etc., text recognition in those cases become challenging.
-In this paper, we
+In this paper,

 propose a novel method that involves extraction of local and global features using CNN-LSTM